DT42/BerryNet/README.md

 # Configuration

 The default supervisor config is at `/etc/supervisor/conf.d/berrynet-darknet.conf`.
+To write your own supervisor config, you can refer to [here](https://github.com/DT42/BerryNet/tree/master/config/supervisor/conf.d) for more example supervisor configs of BerryNet

 ## Camera Client